bocchino/AppleCore/DOS3.3/README.txt

 Please note:

-1. The v2d format is proprietary to the Virtual II emulator, so the first two disk images require Virtual II.
+1. The v2d format is proprietary to the Virtual II emulator, so the first three disk images require Virtual II.
 However, you can make your own images that run on a different emulator as explained in AppleCore/README.txt.